kayr/xform-markup-editor/README.md

  - Simple XPath Variable references e.g instead of `/instance/path_id` you use `$path_id`
  - On the fly simple validation of xpath
  - Autocompletion of words using Ctrl-K
- - Easy creation of cascading selects using by referencing a CSV.
+ - Easy creation of cascading selects by referencing a CSV.
 The CSV will data will be baked into the generated XFORM.
  - Auto-numbering of labels and IDS
  - If you are designing forms for OpenXData you can select the *Emulate OXD to ODK* preference to convert OXD Xpath to ODK. e.g `$multiselect_qn = 'option'` is converted to `selected($multiselect_qn,'option')`